Your Nighttime Bedwetting Solution

 5. The absorbent material does not touch the outer edges inside the undies.
 This also battles against leaking.
 Absorbency in these undies is 100% Cotton.
 But you should know about cotton - if you look at your bath towel, you will see each edge woven completely in a tight weave.
 This is because cotton will fray.
 We feel like it is important to offer cotton since it is the best at absorption, but all we can do is overlock the edges.
 Eventually the edge could fray, but the use is still there.

 6. We added an additional pocket on the inside, in case four layers wasn't enough to soak up your child’s out-put.
 Simply stuff more absorbency in it!
-Boost Bedwetting Super Power with our Step-up Inserts or a booster add absorbency to just the front, something boys may need ;)
+Boost Bedwetting Super Power with a booster add absorbency to just the front, something boys may need ;)

 Cloth Undies Feel Better